The Chicken Chronicles

-The Chicken Chronicles is a 1977 American teen stoner comedy film set in 1969 and starring Steve Guttenberg.
+The Chicken Chronicles is a 1977 American teen comedy film set in 1969 and starring Steve Guttenberg.

 Plot

 David Kessler is a high school student who will go to any lengths to impress a pretty cheerleader and lose his virginity, while juggling his job at a chicken restaurant and trying not to get thrown out of Beverly Hills High School — a fate that could get him sent to the Vietnam War.